josh-padnick/ec2-snapper/README.md

 ```
 Example:
-ec2-snapper create --region us-west-2 --instance=i-c724be30 --name=MyEc2Instance --dry-run --no-reboot
+ec2-snapper create --region=us-west-2 --instance-id=i-c724be30 --ami-name=MyEc2Instance --dry-run --no-reboot
 ```
-You must specify the AWS region (e.g. `us-west-2`) and the ID of an EC2 instance in that region (e.g. `i-c724be30`) to be snapshotted, and give it a name such as "MyWebsite.com".
-A current timestamp will automatically be appended to the name.
+You must specify the AWS region (e.g. `--region=us-west-2`) and either the ID (e.g. `--instance-id=i-c724be30`) or the name as set in an EC2 tag called "Name" (e.g. `--instance-name=my-instance`) of an EC2 instance in that region to be snapshotted.
+You also specify what to name the AMI, such as "MyWebsite.com", using the `--ami-name` parameter.
+A current timestamp will automatically be appended to the AMI name.

-For example, `./ec2-snapper create --instance i-c724be30 --name "MyWebsite.com"` resulted in an AMI named "MyWebsite.com - 2015-06-08 at 08_26_51 (UTC)".
+For example, `./ec2-snapper create --instance-id=i-c724be30 --ami-name="MyWebsite.com"` resulted in an AMI named "MyWebsite.com - 2015-06-08 at 08_26_51 (UTC)".

 Adding `--dry-run` will simulate the command without actually taking a snapshot.